 360 feedback template

-A 360 feedback template can enhance the 360 review process by offering a more well-rounded view of employee performance from multiple sources, focusing on measurable skills instead of personal opinions.
+An employee 360 review template can enhance the 360 review process by offering a more well-rounded view of employee performance from multiple sources, focusing on measurable skills instead of personal opinions.
 This guide shows you how to customize and implement your own, and comes with a free 360 feedback template to get you started.

 Employee evaluation template